Laila (2025 film): Plot

 Later, Rustum and his family visit Sundari and her family, propose marriage, and then Rustum marries Sundari.
 Throughout their courtship, Sundari was fully covered in makeup.
 The next morning, after the wedding night, when she serves coffee to Khaidi without makeup, he is shocked and becomes paralyzed.
 Rustum's henchmen vandalize the beauty parlor by throwing stones and chase Sonu, her friend Pinky, and Jenny.
 They manage to escape and hide in Waseem Chacha's clothing store.
 There, they see the news that the cooking oil used for the wedding of Sundari and Rustum was Minar oil, which is adulterated.
-As a result, over 100 people fall ill and become hospitalized.
+As a result, over 100 people fall ill and are hospitalized.
 Since Sonu's photo was used on the oil cans, Shankar fabricates a case against Sonu, and the police are searching for him.
 With no other choice, Sonu decides to disguise himself as a woman named Laila by applying makeup, wearing clothing, and using a wig.
 The next day, pretending to be Laila, he opens the beauty parlor.
 Rustum is impressed by Laila's looks during the parlor's opening ceremony and befriends her.
-When Rustum returns home, he tells his mother, Subhalekha that he met a girl, but she is enraged and tries to attack him.
+When Rustum returns home, he tells his mother Subhalekha that he met a girl, but she is enraged and tries to attack him.
 Sundari intervenes, suggesting that they meet the girl in person and consider marriage if she is beautiful.
 Rustum's mother asks him to bring Laila so they can meet her.

-Sonu, dressed as Laila, meets his old clients in a secret meeting and explains that he is pretending to be a woman only to save the beauty parlor, which is the only thing his mother Sita left for him.
+Sonu (dressed as Laila) meets his old clients in a secret meeting and explains that he is pretending to be a woman only to save the beauty parlor, which is the only thing his mother Sita left for him.
 Meanwhile, Jyoti tries to contact someone, but Nagaraj stops her.
 Jyoti asks him not to betray Sonu, but he slaps her and snatches the phone from her.
-After meeting his clients, Sonu, disguised as Laila, drives back to his beauty parlor but is stopped by a police constable who asks for his driving license.
-Since there is no driving license in the name of Laila, Laila tries to bribe the police, but police constable Krishna reports this to Shankar.
-When Laila approaches Shankar, he lusts after her and tries to flirt but is interrupted by Rustum, who drops Laila off at the beauty parlor and invites her to his birthday party.
+After meeting his clients, Sonu (disguised as Laila) drives back to his beauty parlor but is stopped by a police constable who asks for his driving license.
+Since there is no driving license in Laila's name, Laila tries to bribe the police, but Constable Krishna reports this to Shankar.
+When Laila approaches Shankar, he lusts after her and tries to flirt, but is interrupted by Rustum, who drops Laila off at the beauty parlor and invites her to his birthday party.
 Laila, Jenny, and Pinky attend the party.
 Rustum's mother examines Laila's skin and says it is not just makeup, and she likes the girl, making Rustum happy that he has found a beautiful woman.
 Later, Satthi and his brothers-in-law try to kill Rustum, but Laila and Rustum manage to beat them.